jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

-6. To verify that your app was updated, go to the BUILD & DEPLOY page and wait until you see an indication that the application was deploye,d again.
-Then click the URL link that is next to "Deploy to."
-Your update running application is shown.
+6. To verify that your app was updated, go to the BUILD & DEPLOY page and wait until you see an indication that the application was deployed again.
+Then, click the URL link that is next to "Deploy to."
+Your updated running application is shown.
 ![Our really cool app](/tutorials/jazzeditor/images/really-cool.png)

 ---